 Independent living residences, frequently known as retirement communities, are for seniors who are generally in good health and do not need professional assistance or supervision of their daily activities.
 Residents usually live in apartments and are responsible for themselves, although private pay assistance is available.
-Older adults are free to come and go as often they wish; however, many choose to take advantage of the amenities, activities and sense of community offered.
+Older adults are free to come and go as often as they wish; however, many choose to take advantage of the amenities, activities and sense of community offered.

 Accommodations in these communities are smaller and easier to maintain, which allows active older adults to spend less time on chores and more time pursuing recreational, social and other activities.

 Older adults who are looking to maximize their leisure time will enjoy the convenience an independent living community can provide.
 Some communities have on-site hair salons, libraries and dining facilities.
 Transportation to local attractions and shopping centers is often provided and organized outings are frequently scheduled.
-Residents are expected to visit their doctors for routine visits and on-going care.
+Residents are expected to visit their doctors for routine visits and ongoing care.

 Consider the community’s affordability:

-Decision making with your loved one:
+Decision-making with your loved one: